Sleeping in Airports

 Lounges

 lisbon airport loungesWhile Lisbon Airport has a few lounges, none have designated sleep rooms or rest areas.
-If you just want to relax in a comfortable seat, check out this list of lounges in our Lisbon Airport Guide that you can pay to access.
+If you only want to relax in a comfortable seat for a few hours before your flight, check out this list of lounges in our Lisbon Airport Guide that you can pay to access.

 Security & Safety

-Airport staff and security guards seem to be quite tolerant of airport sleepers, both pre- and inside Secure zones.
-Do expect security staff to check your ID and tickets, especially if you’re sleeping in the pre-Secure areas.
+Airport staff and security guards seem to tolerate airport sleepers, both landside and airside zones.
+Do expect security staff to check your ID and tickets, especially if you sleep on the landside areas.

 At the time of this update, we have no reports from travellers commenting on safety issues at Lisbon Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review